-In this study, the researcher uses multiple choice to test the students' reading comprehension.
+In this research, the researcher used multiple choice to test the students' reading comprehension.
 The test should includes all aspects of reading comprehension.
 The test of reading should consist of six aspects.
 Those are: (1) find topic, (2) find main idea, (3) find detailed information in the text, (4) identify reference of pronoun, (5) draw inferences, (6) guess word meaning based on context.